This interview with La Marzocco explores how the ritual of drinking espresso is an essential part of the daily goings at the company.

 We are passionate and respectful of raw materials, whether those are coffee beans or loaves of bread.
 Ever since the start, we have incorporated everything about Tuscan, or broadly speaking, Italian eating culture.
 For instance, during the lunch break, you can hear the chatter and laughter around the café or in the canteen.
 There’s always somebody at the espresso machine that brews cups of espresso for coworkers.
 Similar to food, coffee embodies a moment of sharing and socializing, which we highly promote in a number of ways.

 We work with local food producers for events and parties or keep things in-house with the whole team’s contribution.
-My colleague from the customer care, Benedetta Carcasci loves to curate the lunch menu when we have visits of clients, partners, or suppliers.
+My colleague from the customer care, Benedetta Carcasci loves to curate the lunch menu when we have visits from clients, partners, or suppliers.
 Perhaps you noticed when you visited the HQ that we also have a wooden oven.
 We often bake pizza together!

 Interact with La Marzocco: